Shakespeare's Midsummer Walls

 Lewis, C.S.
 The Four Loves.
 New York: Harcourt, Brace, 1960.

-Please note that “chink” refers to “a narrow opening or crack, typically one that admits light” or, in Midsummer, also sounds, words, opportunities – and lovers’ schemes.
+Please note that "chink" refers to "a narrow opening or crack, typically one that admits light".
+Additionally in Midsummer, it conveys sounds, poetry, opportunities – and lovers' schemes.

 Rapunzel, a German fairy tale first published in 1812, shares similarities with a folk tale of late seventeenth century France and even a tenth-century Persian tale.

 Some disagreement still exists as to whether Midsummer should be placed chronologically before or after Romeo and Juliet, so within Midsummer, Pyramus and Thisby may secondarily serve to remind or to tease.